Instructions to Install and Configure the Consensus Salesforce Professional App (Lightning) - updated for V11.6!

 Uninstallation

 Before uninstalling the plugin you need to remove the plugin component from all Lead, Contact and Opportunity page layouts.
-You will also need to deactivate the flows.

 Removing the Consensus Component: